ibmirza123/dockerint/README.md

 # dockerint
-this is the text added
+this is the text added for global var